Can Dogs Eat Watermelon? The Juicy Answer Pet Owners Need

 – Use small amounts at first – Start with just a few small pieces to see how your dog tolerates it.
 Slowly increase the amount if no adverse effects.

-By removing the rind, and seeds, and cutting watermelon into manageable pieces, you can safely share this nutritious and hydrating treat with your dog!
+By removing the rind and seeds and cutting watermelon into manageable pieces, you can safely share this nutritious and hydrating treat with your dog!
 Just be sure to provide in moderation.

 Alternatives to Watermelon